 It's hard to believe these crispy potatoes came out of the oven.
 The potatoes are cubed and oven-fried to golden perfection with some garlic and chunks of onion.
-Because of the high temperature, the surface of the potatoes comes out golden brown and crispy.
+Due to the high temperature, the surface of the potatoes comes out golden brown and crispy.

-The potatoes are not only easy to prepare; they won't leave grease spatters all over your stovetop, and cleanup is a breeze.
+The potatoes are not only easy to prepare, but they also won't leave grease spatters all over your stovetop, and cleanup is a breeze.
 Line the baking pan with foil for even easier cleanup.
-To cut back on fat, spray the pan or foil with nonstick cooking oil spray and reduce the olive oil and butter by half.
+To cut back on fat, spray the pan or foil with nonstick cooking oil spray, and reduce the olive oil and butter by half.

 The recipe calls for higher starch baking potatoes, but feel free to use red-skinned potatoes, Yukon Gold, fingerlings, or other kinds of potatoes.
 Purple potatoes (all or part) can add extra color to the dish and make it more attractive.